 Make sure to critically analyze these aspects of the businesses, since their values will directly impact the cost of the business.

-It’ll enumerate everything you’re purchasing, including:
+It’ll enumerate the final purchase price and everything you’re purchasing, including:

 Have a lawyer help you put this document together—or, at the very least, review it before you sign.

 →TL;DR: Due diligence means collecting as much intel about a business as you can before you decide to buy it.
 Have a good accountant and lawyer by your side during due diligence.
 At minimum, make sure the business is operating legally, and examine the past few years of audited tax returns and financial statements.
 Other helpful documents to look at include assets lists, customer lists, and outstanding contracts.